Facebook

 License information was derived automatically

-This line chart displays median age (year) by date using the aggregation average, weighted by population in Vietnam.
+This horizontal bar chart displays median age (year) by date using the aggregation average, weighted by population in Vietnam.
+The data is filtered where the date is 2021.
 The data is about countries per year.

 License information was derived automatically